-International partnerships should aim at closing the gaps in knowledge capabilities that hamper effective technology transfer.
-The international community should explore ways to guarantee that the transfer of technologies from the private sector (capital investment) will benefit also the development of STI capabilities and originate business ideas for innovation in the receiving country (e.g., linking it with training programmes).
+International partnerships should aim at closing gaps in knowledge capabilities that hamper an effective transfer of technologies.
+The international community should explore ways to guarantee that the transfer of technologies from the private sector (capital investment) will also benefit the development of STI capabilities and originate business ideas for innovation in the receiving country (e.g., linking it with training programmes).

-The CSTD should support the exchange not only of success stories but also failures to identify key challenges, foster mutual learning and guarantee an effective design of technology transfer projects.
-The CSTD can also partner with organizations monitoring technology transfer projects (e.g., WTO under article 66.2) to make sense of the different experiences.
-Moreover, given their prominence in today global economy and developmental structures, the inclusion of international organizations and multinational corporations in the monitoring system could be considered.
+The CSTD should support the exchange not only of success stories but also failures to identify key challenges, foster mutual learning and guarantee an effective design of technology transfer and knowledge exchange activities.
+The CSTD can also establish a dialogue with organizations monitoring technology transfer projects (e.g., WTO under article 66.2) aiming to define common reporting standards that enable the collection of structured and harmonized information for systematic analyses of mechanisms for knowledge transfer.
+Moreover, given their prominence in today global economy and developmental structures, the inclusion of international organizations and multinational corporations in the monitoring system should be considered.